mindcruzer/outlook-round-robin/README.md

 - Read and write mail in all mailboxes
 - Send mail as any user

-Once that's done, rename `settings.py.example` to `settings.py` and add the following values from your application registration to `settings.py`:
+Once that's done, add the following values from your application registration to `settings.py`:
 - `TOKEN_PROVIDER_ENDPOINT = "[Your app's OAuth 2.0 token endpoint]"`
 - `CLIENT_ID = "[Application ID]"`
 - `CLIENT_SECRET = "[The secret you created for the application]"`